 What causes the combination of vinegar and baking soda to fizz?

-It’s science! (or magic!)
-But basically, when the two ingredients are mixed, they release carbon dioxide and that is how the fizzing occurs.
+It’s science! (or magic!).
+Basically, when the two ingredients are mixed, they release carbon dioxide which is how the fizzing occurs.

 Is it harmful to mix vinegar and baking soda together?

-What type of a reaction is baking soda and vinegar?
+What type of reaction is baking soda and vinegar?

-When the two ingredients are combined, this is known as an acid-base reaction.
+When you combine baking soda with vinegar, it forms an acid-base reaction.
 Talk to the kids about this type of reaction and about how vinegar is acetic acid and baking soda is bicarbonate.

 Tips for dyeing Easter Eggs